owentechnologist/asciiArtServerWithCache/README.md

 ## You can start the program with no ascii art cached data in Redis by adding an additional argument:

 <code>
-python3 aas.py clean
+python aas.py --host localhost --port 10000 --clear True
 </code>

 ### The first time the program is run you will see results like this:

 <code>
-Total time taken in seconds by redis operations: 0.00931716

-Total time taken in seconds by non-redis operations: 1.080892801

-TOTAL PROGRAM EXECUTION TIME (without user time) == 1.0902099609375
+Total time taken in seconds by cache operations: 0.00931716 Total time taken in seconds by non-cache operations: 1.080892801 TOTAL PROGRAM EXECUTION TIME (without user time) == 1.0902099609375
 </code>

-### If you run it again [do not include the 'clean' option]: the ascii art options will have been cached in redis and you will see results like this (assumes you choose a different ASCII ART object):
+### If you run it again [do not include the '--clear True' option]: the ascii art options will have been cached in redis and you will see results like this (assumes you choose a different ASCII ART object):

 <code>
 python3 aas.py

-Total time taken in seconds by redis operations: 0.006021738

-Total time taken in seconds by non-redis operations: 0.30087924

-TOTAL PROGRAM EXECUTION TIME (without user time) == 0.3069009780883789
+Total time taken in seconds by cache operations: 0.006021738 Total time taken in seconds by non-cache operations: 0.30087924 TOTAL PROGRAM EXECUTION TIME (without user time) == 0.3069009780883789
 </code>

-### Notice the implementation of the caching of the individual ascii art payloads (around line 158) if you load the same ascii art choice more than once, you will see even faster (fully cached) results:
+### Notice the implementation of the caching of the individual ascii art payloads if you load the same ascii art choice more than once, you will see even faster (fully cached) results:

 <code>
 python3 aas.py

-Total time taken in seconds by redis operations: 0.0131917

-Total time taken in seconds by non-redis operations: 0.002849102

-TOTAL PROGRAM EXECUTION TIME (without user time) == 0.016040802001953125
+Total time taken in seconds by cache operations: 0.0131917 Total time taken in seconds by non-cache operations: 0.002849102 TOTAL PROGRAM EXECUTION TIME (without user time) == 0.016040802001953125
 </code>